 Samantha Pease

 This project explores the structure of an individual's Instagram social graph by identifying and analyzing mutual connections among followed users.
 I primarily looked at the data for my own Instagram network but also examined my sister's and roommate's networks for a comparison point.
 Future work would include comparing more diverse networks.
-The pipeline integrates web scraping and network science to uncover community structures, central users, and hidden patterns in online social behavior, as well as graph neural networks to predict potential future connections.
-The main goals were to make interesting visualizations of social networks, analyze local and global network statistics, and explore how a network can used as a basis for a graph neural network to predict communities as well as future connections.
+The pipeline integrates web scraping and network science to uncover community structures, central users, and hidden patterns in online social behavior, and graph neural networks to predict potential future connections.

 Cat Identification with Neural Network From Scratch